mietzen/AKS-ArgoCD-tutorial/README.md

               number: 80
 ```

-Apply the new config:
+Apply the updated configuration:

 ```shell
 kubectl apply -f argocd-ingress.yaml
 ```

-Visit your domain again, it should now have a valid TLS certificate.
+Visit your domain again — it should now have a valid TLS certificate.

 ## Using ArgoCD

-Now we can use ArgoCD to deploy our first App, for testing we'll be using the [ArgoCD Guestbook Example](https://github.com/argoproj/argocd-example-apps/tree/master/kustomize-guestbook).
+Now we can use ArgoCD to deploy our first application.
+For testing, we’ll use the [ArgoCD Guestbook Example](https://github.com/argoproj/argocd-example-apps/tree/master/kustomize-guestbook).

-First let's create a new DNS A-Record for our guestbook: guestbook.demo.k8s.stack-dev.de
+First, create a new DNS **A record** for our guestbook:
+`guestbook.demo.k8s.stack-dev.de`

-It should also point to `EXTERNAL-IP`.
+It should point to the same `EXTERNAL-IP`.

-After creating the entry we can configure ArgoCD.
+After creating the DNS entry, we can proceed to configure ArgoCD.